Bhagavad Gita Chapter 3 Verse 37 Meaning

 What is the main idea of Bhagavad Gita 3.37?

-The Blessed Lord said, "It is desire and it is anger, both of the quality of Rajas, all-devouring and all-sinful; know this as the foe here in this world.
-This verse emphasizes action with clarity and purpose.
+This verse carries the weight of lived truth.
+The Blessed Lord said, "It is desire and it is anger, both of the quality of Rajas, all-devouring and all-sinful; know this as the foe here in this world."
+In the context of performing action without attachment as a means of spiritual liberation, these...

 How can I apply Bhagavad Gita 3.37 in daily life?